Home Compare CSL vs OC

 Carlisle Companies vs Owens Corning: Which Stock Looks Stronger in 2026?

-Carlisle Companies holds the cleaner structural position, with the lead spread across profitability and stability.
+Carlisle Companies holds the cleaner structural position, with the lead spread across stability and profitability.
+Owens Corning does not offset that deficit through any equally strong structural edge elsewhere.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 INDUSTRY COMPARISON